jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-one mutable and one immutable reference?
+One mutable and one immutable reference?

 ```Rust [1-9|4-5|1-9]
 fn main() {